cvilsmeier/sqinn-go/README.md

 Building
 ------------------------------------------------------------------------------

-The library uses a pre-built embedded build of sqinn for Linux/amd64 and Windows/amd64.
+The library includes a prebuilt embedded build of sqinn for linux_amd64 and windows_amd64.

-If you do not want to use a pre-built sqinn binary, you can compile sqinn yourself.
+If you do not want to use a prebuilt sqinn binary, you can compile sqinn yourself.
 See <https://github.com/cvilsmeier/sqinn> for instructions.
 You must then specify the path to sqinn like so: